aolarte/old_blog/_posts/2017-01-16-magic-dust-in-Java-part-1.md

 ## Dependency Injection Container

-Your favorite dependency injection framework is normally one of the ways in which annotations can be associated with actual behavior.
+Your favorite dependency injection framework is normally one of the ways in which annotations are associated with actual behavior.
 Basically the DI container will wrap the actual bean before injecting it.

 We'll see examples in the three (arguably) most popular DI frameworks.
 The examples will turn strings into HTML (basically just wrap the string in `<p></p>` tags).

 A sample service that will be instrumented looks like this: